 And here is a quote from Fausset that might help:

-is Greek, "catapausis;" Hebrew, "Noah"; rest from weariness, as the ark rested on Ararat after its tossings to and fro; and as Israel, under Joshua, enjoyed at last rest from war in Canaan.
+" The "rest" in Hbr 4:8 is Greek, "catapausis;" Hebrew, "Noah"; rest from weariness, as the ark rested on Ararat after its tossings to and fro; and as Israel, under Joshua, enjoyed at last rest from war in Canaan.
 But the "rest" in this Hbr 4:9 is the nobler and more exalted (Hebrew) "Sabbath" rest; literally, "cessation": rest from work when finished ( Hbr 4:4 ), as God rested ( Rev 16:17 ).
 The two ideas of "rest" combined, give the perfect view of the heavenly Sabbath.
 Rest from weariness, sorrow, and sin; and rest in the completion of God's new creation ( Rev 21:5 )."

 So honestly I really don't believe that the Lord took away the laws of the old Testement.
 He came to fill the atonement and offere his blood, so we no longer have to make sacrifices.
 But never did He say that he removed the laws of the Old T. I will leave you with this passage and I hope you pray and ask the Lord for guidance in all these things: